Cubic-bezier() - Function CSS

 Simulator.

-The simulator allows you to compare classic acceleration functions (ease-in
+The simulator allows you to compare classic acceleration functions (ease-in, ease-out, etc.)

 with a regular linear displacement (the green block).